babadue/first_fine_tuning_llm/README.md

 ## Description:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A simple fine-tuning lab on the Flan-T5-base model using both full fine tuning and PEFT.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A simple fine-tuning lab on the Flan-T5-base model using both full fine-tuning and PEFT (Parameter-Efficient Fine-Tuning).

 ## Purposes: